llihak/GH-Comments/web content/products/FAQs/readme.md

 [the forum post](https://forum.metastock.com/postmessage?m=183017)

 The main content is inside an html table that cannot be edited in the forum wysiwyg.
+Just edit the file here and paste it into the forum post - **CODE VIEW** - NOT wysiwyg view !!!